-SR03 is equipped with one cable.
+SR11 is equipped with one cable.
 Keep the distance between data logger or amplifier and sensor as short as possible.
 Cables act as a source of distortion by picking up capacitive noise.
-In an electrically "quiet" environment the SR03 cable can however be extended without problem to 100 meters.
+In an electrically "quiet" environment the SR11 cable can however be extended without problem to 100 meters.
 If done properly, the sensor signal, although small, will not significantly degrade because the sensor resistance is very low (so good immunity to external sources) and because there is no current flowing (so no resistive losses).
 Cable and connection specifications are summarised below.

-NOTE: the body of SR03 contains connector blocks that can be used for the internal connection of a new cable.
+NOTE: the body of SR11 contains connector blocks that can be used for the internal connection of a new cable.
 See the chapter on electrical connections.
 Usually it is easier to connect a new extended cable inside the pyranometer body cable than to make a good (weatherproof) connection to an existing cable.

-Table 9.1.1 Preferred specifications for cable extension of SR03
+Table 9.1.1 Preferred specifications for cable extension of SR11

-General please consult Hukseflux for instructions or use Hukseflux-supplied parts Cable 2-wire, shielded, with copper conductor (at Hukseflux 3-wire shielded cable is used, of which only 2 wires are used) Sealing sealed at the sensor side against humidity ingress Core resistance < 0.1 Ω/m Outer diameter \pm 4 to 6 x 10 -3 m (to fit cable gland) Length cables should be kept as short as possible, in any case the total cable length should be less than 100 m Outer sheet with specifications for outdoor use (for good stability in outdoor applications) Connection either solder the new cable core and shield to the original sensor cable, and make a waterproof connection using cable shrink, or use gold plated waterproof connectors.
+General Please consult Hukseflux for instructions or use Hukseflux-supplied parts.
+Cable 2-wire, shielded, with copper conductor (at Hukseflux 3-wire shielded cable is used, of which only 2 wires are used) Sealing sealed at the sensor side against humidity ingress Core resistance < 0.1 Ω/m Outer diameter \pm 5 x 10 -3 m (to fit cable gland) Length cables should be kept as short as possible, in any case the total cable length should be less than 100 m Outer sheet with specifications for outdoor use (for good stability in outdoor applications) Connection either solder the new cable core and shield to the original sensor cable, and make a waterproof connection using cable shrink, or use gold plated waterproof connectors.
 Always connect shield.

-9.2 Appendix on tools for SR03
+9.2 Appendix on tools for SR11

-Table 9.2.1 Specifications of tools for SR03
+Table 9.2.1 Specifications of tools for SR11

-tooling required for sun screen fixation and removal hex key 2 x mm tooling required for cable gland fixation and removal spanner size 15 mm tooling required for wire fixation and removal (internal wiring inside SR03 body) screwdriver blade width 2 mm
+tooling required for sun screen fixation and removal hex key 2.5 mm tooling required for bottom plate fixation and removal hex key 2.5 mm tooling required for cable gland fixation and removal spanner size 17 mm tooling required for desiccant holder fixation and removal spanner size 20 mm tooling required for wire fixation and removal (internal wiring inside SR11 body) screwdriver blade width 2 mm

-9.3 Appendix on spare parts for SR03
+9.3 Appendix on spare parts for SR11

+- Desiccant holder (with glass window and rubber ring)

+- Desiccant (set of 5 bags in air tight bag)

+- Humidity indicator

-- Levelling feet (set of 3)
+- Levelling feet (set of 2)

+- Static foot

+- Sun screen with metal ring

-- SR03 cable (specify length in multiples of 5 m), sealed at one end
+- SR11 cable (specify length in multiples of 5 m), sealed at one end

-- Cable gland SR03
+- Cable gland SR11

+- Outer dome SR11 on metal ring

-- O-ring SR03
+- O-ring SR11